 Several high-profile “researchers” and supposed 9/11 skeptics have come out promoting theories that no planes actually hit the WTC towers, instead holograms and/or “TV fakery” was supposedly used to simulate the planes.
 Many of these same individuals also promote theories about “mini-nukes” or “space-beam” weapons being used to demolish the towers.
 5 6 (Also, see this TM forum post, I HEARD AND SAW THE FIRST PLANE)

-The “no plane at the Pentagon” theory has been called a hoax or disinfo by many within the movement.
-At TruthMove, we believe that most of the strongest points behind this argument have been effectively countered by honest skeptics within the movement.
-7 8 9
+The “no plane at the Pentagon” theory has been one of the most prominent and effective pieces of disinformation within the movement.
+At TruthMove, we believe that all of the strongest “points” behind the “no plane theory” have been effectively countered by honest critical thinkers.
+If you have come to accept this theory through exposure to videos or websites, it’s an excellent exercise to read the skeptical sources and scrutinize your beliefs.7 8 9

 “Criminal Politics” magazine mixes 9/11 truth with anti-semitism and other right-wing, hateful ideas.
 It features a mugshot-looking picture of David Ray Griffin on the cover, with the sarcastic headline, “Can This Retired Theologian Save the United States?”
 It seems to be a smear campaign against Griffin and the 9/11 truth movement as a whole.
 A direct quote: “[Michael S.] Rose - - like Professor David Ray Griffin has the courage that many Catholics have lacked to give the clear answers: - - the Jewish Masonic order was infiltrated into this church…to approve only those who tested out psychologically as having a predilection to homosexuality.”(See TM forum post)